mmcghee18/harry-potter-spells/README.md

 # Harry Potter Spells

-Visualizing spell use across the Harry Potter series.
-Still a work in progress. 👷🏽‍♀️
+Visualizing every spell in the Harry Potter series.

 See it here: https://mmcghee18.github.io/harry-potter-spells/